WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/referral-settings.md

 These settings define the structure of your affiliate links and the default commission rates.

 * **Referral Variable:** Define the variable used in referral links.
 The example shown is `ref`.
 * **Default Referral Format:** Choose the default format for how referral links will be generated.
-The image shows "Affiliate ID" as the selected option.
+Here you will get two options for default referral format "Affiliate ID" and "WordPress Username".
 * **Rate:** Set the standard commission rate for referrals, which can be a percentage or a fixed amount.
 The example value is 20 percent.

 ![Referral Settings](/images/settings-and-customization/referral/referral-settings-overview.webp)